intelops/website/content/english/blog/the-need-for-unified-observability-for-modern-businesses/index.md

 - **Streamlined Collaboration and Developer Productivity:** KubViz fosters streamlined collaboration among teams through advanced Git tracking, container monitoring, and visualization tools while also providing actionable insights to enhance developer productivity and streamline DevSecOps practices.

-Here’s a quick overview of all that [KubViz](https://intelops.ai/blog/introducing-kubviz-a-kubernetes-observability-and-monitoring-platform/) can do.
-Get in touch with us at hello@intelops.ai and we will schedule a demo!
+Here’s a quick overview of all that [KubViz](https://capten.ai/blog/introducing-kubviz-a-kubernetes-observability-and-monitoring-platform/) can do.
+Get in touch with us at hello@capten.ai and we will schedule a demo!